NVIDIA/nvbmc-docs/designs/oem/Nvidia/dpu_oem_redfish.md

 ## Problem Description
 The objective of this OEM features is to enable user to manage dpu over redfish.
-Examples: such as enable/disable host rshim, enable/disable external host privileges, DPU OS state, Smart NIC mode
+Examples: such as enable/disable host rshim, enable/disable external host privileges, Smart NIC mode

 ## Background and References
 Using Ncsi over mctp over smbus read, enbale or disable NIC features